Prompts, tests, and outputs

 Different prompts per model

-To set separate prompts for different providers, you can specify the prompt files within the providers
+To use separate prompts for different providers, specify prompt files within the providers

 prompts: